hairizuanbinnoorazman/gcpugsg/README.md

 # Deployment

 We are relying on netlify to both run continuous deployment of the website as well as to host the site.
 Once change is pushed to master branch, it would propagate to the public site of the website.

+# Architecture overview

+The GCPUG website is only a frontend static website with no backend functionality.
+The website is created by relying on the [Hugo](https://gohugo.io/) which would generate the static website and deploy it on netlify.